djalbat/necessary/README.md

 - `parseContent()`
 - `parseLine()`

-These functions parse files, content or single lines, replacing tokens of the form `${<name>}` with the value of the corresponding property of a plain old JavaScript object passed as the second argument, or replacing the token with an empty string if no such property exists.
+These functions parse files, content or single lines, replacing each token of the form `${<name>}` with the value of the corresponding property of a plain old JavaScript object passed as the second argument, or replacing the token with an empty string if no such property exists.

 * The `parseFile()` function takes an absolute file path as the first argument: